All Episodes

 Time Text

-Hey folks, welcome to the Dark Horse Podcast live stream.
+Hey folks, welcome to the Dark Horse podcast live stream.

 295.

-295, of course, yes.
+295, of course.

-Um Dr. Brett Weinstein.
+I'm Dr. Brett Weinstein.

-You were, of course, Dr. Heather Hyang.
+You are, of course, Dr. Heather Haing.

-Um that became obvious when we stopped streaming and saw the footage, of course.
+That became obvious when we stopped streaming and saw the footage, of course.

-In any case, uh we've done a lot of thinking in the intervening week, and there's an awful lot that needs to be said.
+In any case, we've done a lot of thinking in the intervening week, and there's an awful lot that needs to be said.

-Well, you um just in terms of sort of the logistics of what we usually do here.
+Well, you, just in terms of sort of the logistics of what we usually do here, we pair rent up top with sponsors to whom we are very, very grateful.

-And I think let us let you just begin.
+And I think let you just begin.

 All right.

-Um first I want to just say Charlie's death has impacted me profoundly.
+First, I want to just say Charlie's death has impacted me profoundly.

-I did know Charlie, and that's part of it, but I don't want to overstate the degree to which I knew Charlie.
+But I don't want to overstate the degree to which I knew Charlie.

 I want it to be, I want you to have a perfectly accurate understanding of where we were so that you can understand what it is that's really throwing me about this.